 - LP Executive Leadership: The Executive team provides high-level direction for corporate EHS standards.

 - Corporate EHS: The Corporate EHS team directs, designs, and evaluates specific programs to support the implementation of corporate EHS standards.
-The group is composed of the EHS Director, Director of Health and Safety, two Corporate Operations Safety Managers, three Operations Environmental Managers, and one EHS Specialist.
+The group is composed of two Business EHS Managers, , two Operations Environmental Managers, and one EHS Specialist.

 - EHS Council: The EHS Council reviews, evaluates and approves development and implementation of EHS standards and health and safety related initiatives.
 The EHS Council is composed of an Operations Director from each business, Corporate Engineering, Corporate Legal, one Plant Manager from each business, and representatives from Corporate EHS.

-At an operating level, Plant Safety Managers are responsible for the implementation of EHS standards and the development of any facility-specific safety programs.
-Management oversight of these programs is provided by the LP Health and Safety Director and supported by two Operations Safety Managers who help to develop and implement facility-specific safety programs.
-The Health and Safety Director reports to the Director of Environment, Health and Safety, who in turn reports to the SVP of Manufacturing Services.
-The SVP of Manufacturing Services is part of the LP Executive Leadership team and reports directly to the CEO.
+At an operating level, Plant EHS Managers are responsible for the implementation of EHS standards and the development of any facility-specific safety programs.
+Management oversight of these programs is provided by the Business EHS Managers who help to develop and implement facility-specific safety programs.
+The Business EHS Managers report to their respective VP of Operations, who in turn report to their Business EVP.
+The Business EVPs are part of the LP Executive Leadership team and report directly to the CEO.

 Safety performance is a component of LP’s Management Incentive Plan program, including at the Executive level.
 Individual and organizational performance goals established for our CEO, Executives and businesses include a requirement to meet or exceed company safety targets.